Troubleshooting: "Offline" agent

 - Bi-directional communication is enabled, but only one direction is allowed or reliable

-- Deep Security Manager and / or the Agent are under very high system resource load
+- Deep Security Manager, the agent, or both are under very high system resource load

 - Deep Security Agent process (on Windows, the ds_agent service) might not be running

-- Certificates for mutual authentication in the SSL / TLS connection have become invalid or revoked, or the system time is incorrect
+- Certificates for mutual authentication in the SSL or TLS connection have become invalid or revoked, or the system time is incorrect

 - Deep Security rule update is not yet complete, temporarily interrupting connectivity